pthalin/openMSX_Trimui_Smart_Pro/README.md

 ### How to install
 IMPORTANT: You must have [Crossmix OS](https://github.com/cizia64/CrossMix-OS) installed to use openMSX.
+Save yourself some headache by using a branded SDCARD of good quality and not the noname card that you may get when buying the device.

-Extract the release archive in the "Emus" folder on the SDCARD.
+Extract the openMSX release archive in the "Emus" folder on the SDCARD.
 Run the "EmuCleaner" App after installation.

 ### How to use
 Select a game in the MSX or MSX2 category and press the X button.
 This brings up a menu where you can select diffrent configurations.